Lindronics/skipper-reference/skipper_reference.typ

     indent: 1em
 )

+#pagebreak()

+= General

-= Terms
+== Terms

+#columns(
+    2,
+    [
+        / abaft: Towards the stern
+        / abeam: On the beam; at right angles to centre line / ahead: Forward; towards the bow
+        / astern: Backwards; towards the stern
+        / cable: Anchor chain/line
+        / fender: Cushion for preventing damage to a boat; hung from the guard rails / foul: Entangled or entwined; e.g. _foul anchor_ / guard rails: Cables or ropes
+        / hawser: TODO
+        / heaving to: Put the boat into a stable position TODO / helm: Steering of the boat; helmsman
+        / hull speed: speed at which the wavelength of the boat's bow wave equals its hull length / jack stays: TODO
+        / lazy line: TODO
+        / mooring: Attaching a boat to shore by rope
+        / stanchions: Posts that hold the guard rails / tender: Dinghy for moving people and supplies to and from a ship / warp: A rope for warping or mooring a craft ]
+)

+== Common units

+#table(
+    columns: (auto, auto, auto, auto),
+    [*Symbol*], [*Name*], [*SI conversion*], [*Definition*],
+    [_M, NM, nmi_], [nautical mile], [$1852m$], [one arc minute of latitude], [], [cable length], [$185.2m$], [$1/10$ of a nautical mile], [], [fathom], [$1.829m$], [$~1/100$ of a cable],
+)

 = Mooring

 == Stern-to

 Stern-to mooring is especially common in the Mediterranean.
 If no bow lines are available, an anchor needs to be used instead.
-In some countries, it is common for a mariner to hold up a lazyline which needs to be picked up using the boat hook.
+In some countries, it is common for a mariner to hold up a lazy line which needs to be picked up using the boat hook.

 Stern fenders are necessary to prevent the boat colliding with the quay.